Michael Stuhlbarg biography

 In recent years, he landed the role of Griffin in the sequel Men in Black 3 (2012), followed by a role in the Woody Allen drama Blue Jasmine (2013), in the thriller Cut Bank (2015), and in the Miles Davis biopic Miles Ahead (2015).

 Stuhlbarg then went on to be seen in the space drama Arrival (2016) starring Amy Adams and Jeremy Renner, the Marvel reboot Doctor Strange (2016) starring Benedict Cumberbatch, and the action thriller Miss Sloane (2016) starring Jessica Chastain.
-His latest credits include roles in films such as Call Me by Your Name (2017) and the sci-fi/romance The Shape of Water (2017).
+His latest credits include roles in films such as Call Me by Your Name (2017), the sci-fi/romance The Shape of Water (2017) and drama The Post (2018).

 Michael Stuhlbarg Filmography